SAP-samples/teched2022-DA161/exercises/ex1/README.md

 ![image](https://user-images.githubusercontent.com/112718519/199088836-cf4bc429-06d5-44c0-b447-4785daf2bcea.png)

-🚩 For the Headcount Data Model, it is a Classic Account Model instead of a New Model that we saw for the Finance Data Model.
+🚩 After selecting the Headcount Data Model, the Builder Panel automatically updates the name of the Data Model.
+For the Headcount Data Model, it is a Classic Account Model instead of a New Model that we saw for the Finance Data Model.
 Therefore, the Builder Panel is updated to reflect how Account is the only requirement for the Classic Account Model.

 You are not too familiar with the Headcount Data Model and you want to see a list of Accounts and Dimensions that are available to insert into the Chart.
 In the top right of the Builder Panel, click Available Objects.